qundao/mirror-microcad/tools/cli/README.md

 # microcad

-This crate provides the command line interpreter of [µcad](http://microcad.xyz).
+This crate provides the command line interpreter of µcad.

+**Note**: This project is in an early stage of development and is not yet feature complete!

 ## Installation